Adagio in G major

 This Adagio in G major is an arrangement of the first movement of Bach’s Violin sonata no. 3.
 It has survived in a copy by Bach’s son-in-law Johann Christoph Altnickol.
 It is unfortunate that he (or Bach) did not get further than the first movement of the sonata, as the result certainly gives you a taste for more.
 Incidentally, Gustav Leonhardt has transcribed the other movements of the violin sonata for harpsichord.*

-Despite the spartan instrumentation (just one solo instrument), Bach’s sonatas for violin and cello solo are incredibly rich in polyphony and harmony.
+Despite the spartan instrumentation (just one solo instrument), Bach’s sonatas for violin solo and cello solo are incredibly rich in polyphony and harmony.
 But what is suggested by the violin and cello can, of course, be made very explicit by the harpsichord.
 And that is immediately clear from the intensely rich timbre of the opening of this adagio.

 It is characteristic of Bach’s mastery that he can take a single musical idea and write two totally different and fully idiomatic (cut out for the instrument) pieces.